 On June 20, 2019, the IRS published Health Reimbursement Arrangements and Other Account-Based Group Health Plans2.
 This formalized then-President Trump’s 2017 executive order to create new HRAs.
 In addition to expanded coverage for short-term plans, these rules created the ICHRA and the excepted benefit HRA (EBHRA), which employers could begin offering to employees on January 1, 2020.

-Unlike QSEHRA, there are no limits on the allowance amount employers can set.
+Unlike QSEHRA, the ICHRA places no limits on the allowance amount employers can set.
 In addition, employers can set different allowance amounts according to job classifications, like full-time, part-time, salaried, hourly, or where employees are located.

 Employers can also offer an ICHRA alongside a group health insurance plan, as long as the class of employee offered an ICHRA is not also offered group health insurance.

-Employees using an ICHRA are required to have individual health insurance coverage.
-They must purchase a plan through the healthcare.gov3site, their state's individual insurance exchange, or a private exchange.
-Employees who qualify for premium tax credits and are offered an ICHRA must forgo their tax credits if their employer offers an ICHRA allowance that is considered affordable according to IRS regulations.
+Employees using an ICHRA are required to have individual health insurance coverage with MEC.
+They must purchase a plan through the HealthCare.gov3 site, their state's individual insurance exchange, or a private exchange.
+Employees who qualify for premium tax credits and are offered an ICHRA must forgo their tax credits if their employer offers an ICHRA allowance that’s considered affordable according to IRS regulations.
 If the allowance is considered unaffordable, they may keep their premium tax credits and opt out of the ICHRA.

 The ICHRA is ideal for organizations of any size that want the flexibility to offer different benefits to different classes of employees who might also want to offer a greater allowance than the QSEHRA allows.